furqanistic/deployment/README.md

 npm -v
 ```

-npm is already included with Node.js.

-You do not need:
+npm comes with Node.js, so you do not need:

 ```bash
 apt install npm